 The Community Voices Collection is an archive of oral histories conducted by - and with - University of Washington Bothell students, staff, faculty, and community members.
 Represented in the collection are histories of international students, students with disabilities, founders of UWave Radio, staff who maintain campus facilities, staff who work with students, and more.
 These histories expand the breadth and depth of the recorded history of the University of Washington Bothell and the surrounding community.

-New!
-The Northwest Prison Archive aims to provide researchers, policy-makers, students, and others with primary sources into the history and ongoing reality of mass incarceration in Washington state and the broader Northwest.
-It provides documentary evidence of the robust civil society that exists within the state’s prisons and detention centers, as well as the complex linkages between prisoner organizing and the diverse communities that incarcerated people come from, return to, or are otherwise connected with.
+The Washington Prison History Project Archive aims to provide researchers, policy-makers, students, and others with artifacts related to the history and ongoing reality of mass incarceration in Washington state.
+It provides documentary evidence of the robust civil society that exists within the state's prisons and detention centers, as well as the complex linkages between prisoner organizing and the diverse communities that incarcerated people come from, return to, or are otherwise connected with.
 The archive gathers documents of and testimonials by incarcerated people about issues ranging from criminal justice and the urban condition to popular culture and the natural world.

 The Wetlands Collection includes photographs documenting the wetlands restoration project, from its early days before and during construction through its ecological development to the present times.
 Images address many aspects of the science and natural history of the site and its human use.
 The collection also includes maps and documents relevant to the wetlands restoration project.

 The UW Libraries' Digital Collections features materials from the University of Washington Libraries, Special Collections, University of Washington Faculty and Departments, and organizations that have participated in partner projects with the UW Libraries.